Alex7Rings/CSharpWebAdvanced-Project-2024/README.md

 - After creating the account, navigate to the "/Journalist/Become" endpoint to elevate the account to journalist status.

 Configure Administrator Email:
--In the MoonGameRev.Common.GeneralApplicationConstants file, locate the public const string DevAdminEmail field.
+- In the MoonGameRev.Common.GeneralApplicationConstants file, locate the public const string DevAdminEmail field.
--Set the email address of the desired account to be assigned as an administrator.
+- Set the email address of the desired account to be assigned as an administrator.

 Upon completing these steps, the designated administrator will gain access to additional functionalities, including the ability to assign moderator roles to other users through the "/User/AddToModerator" endpoint.